JDagadu/linuxnotes/linuxnotes.md

 * it only affects the new files created after the setgid was added to the directory
 * sticky bit use on a directory to only allow the owner of the file/directory to delete it

+# Shell Scripting
+* Contain a series of commands.
+* An interpreter executes commands in the script.
+* Anything you can type at the command line, you can put in a script.
+* Great for automating tasks
+* Variable names can contain digits, letters, and underscore
+* They can start with letters or underscore but cannot start with digit